 One common question people have is what does the role of the partner look like if there is a doula present?
-Many partners may feel inadequate or that the doula replaces them.
+Many partners may feel inadequate or that the doula “replaces them.”

 How doulas help partners

 - Expecting a partner to know absolutely everything about what normal birth looks like is a lot to expect of anyone, much less a couple having a baby for the first time!
-Doulas can reassure partners that what’s going on is normal, even though it may look like something scary happening to the woman they love.
+Doulas can reassure partners that what’s going on is normal, even though it may look like something scary happening to the person they love.

 - Doulas can help by staying objective.
-Partners are emotionally invested and it can be terrifying to see the woman they love go through such an intense experience.
+Partners are emotionally invested and it can be terrifying to see the person they love go through such an intense experience.
 It’s nearly impossible to remain objective, and rightly so!